To set up Dynatrace monitoring on your Kubernetes cluster, please follow the official Dynatrace documentation on Deploy Dynatrace Operator.

-To function correctly, the dynatrace-service requires access to a Dynatrace tenant and to the Keptn API.
+To function correctly, the dynatrace-service requires access to a Dynatrace tenant, specified through

-DT_TENANT has to be set according to the appropriate pattern:
+DT_TENANT must be set according to the appropriate pattern:

 To create a Dynatrace API token

 DT_API_TOKEN, log in to your Dynatrace tenant and go to Settings > Integration > Dynatrace API.
 In this settings page, create a new API token with the following permissions: